objcio/articles/2015-01-09-natasha-murashev.md

 **Did the visibility you got in the Swift community change something for you?**

 I just keep doing what I've been doing.
 I did start a Swift newsletter, but that's also part of my way of learning.
 The new part is that I've started doing a lot of speaking engagements.
 That's been really fun and works very well for solidifying my knowledge.
 When you’re teaching, you have to really learn your stuff.
 With the WatchKit hackathon, we gambled a bit, because the release date was not clear yet.
 In the end, I had to learn WatchKit in three days and then teach it.
-But I enjoyed the pressure because it forces me to learn it, whereas on my own I’d probably take a longer time and then I wouldn’t learn it as well as when I have to actually be an expert on it after three days.
+But I enjoyed the pressure because it forced me to learn it, whereas on my own I’d probably taken a longer time and then I wouldn’t learn it as well as when I had to actually be an expert on it after three days.

 **Right now, everybody's learning Swift, but maybe in a few years there will be established patterns.
 Do you think we can keep the community as open as it is now?**